Cost-Aware Learning

-Under the standard GRPO setting, both $p^*$ and $p^*_{\text{smooth}}(\alpha = 0.01)$ demonstrate significant efficiency gains, matching the baseline's peak accuracy using 28\% and 32\% fewer tokens respectively.
-Furthermore, both strategies ultimately surpass the baseline's maximum performance by 5\%.
-We also plot the steps immediately following the peak to illustrate that the baseline suffers from performance degradation, a known instability in GRPO \citep{yu2025dapo, khatri2025art, gao2025soft, qi2025defeating}, whereas our method does not.

-Under GRPO+ZVF, $p^*_{\text{smooth}}(\alpha = 0.01)$ maintains an advantage, achieving the baseline's peak accuracy using 13\% fewer tokens before ultimately outperforming it by 5\%.
-While $p^*$ sampling also demonstrates initial token efficiency in this setting, its performance eventually degrades.
+Under GRPO+ZVF, $p^*_{\text{smooth}}(\alpha = 0.01)$ maintains an advantage, achieving the baseline's peak accuracy using 13\% fewer tokens before ultimately outperforming it by 5pp.

-We report corresponding metrics under the AMC benchmark in Figure~\ref{fig:qwen_1_5_amc_results}: (1) $p^*$ sampling with GPRO requires 34\% fewer than the baseline to achieve the same accuracy and improves peak accuracy by 7\%, and (2) $p^*_\text{smooth}(0.01)$ sampling with GRPO+ZVF requires 5\% fewer tokens than the baseline to achieve the same accuracy and improves peak accuracy by 3\%.
+Results on AMC benchmark (visualized in Figure~\ref{fig:qwen_1_5_amc_results}) show a similar pattern: (1) $p^*$ sampling with GPRO requires 34\% fewer tokens than the baseline to achieve the same accuracy and improves peak accuracy by 7pp, and (2) $p^*_\text{smooth}(0.01)$ sampling with GRPO+ZVF requires 5\% fewer tokens than the baseline to achieve the same accuracy and improves peak accuracy by 3pp.

-Finally, Table~\ref{tab:perf_merged} details the peak checkpoint accuracy across all four benchmarks.
-Cost-aware sampling proves highly consistent across the evaluation sets, yielding a robust improvement over the baseline in overall average accuracy.